Agriculture

 Climate & Soil Requirements

 Guava can be cultivated in both tropical and sub-tropical regions up to 1,500 meters above sea level.
-It can survive drought conditions and high temperatures prevalent in North India during summers.
-However, Guava is susceptible to severe frost as it can kill the young plant.
-It requires an annual rainfall of 100 cm during rainy season (July to September).
-However, rainfall during harvesting period can degrade the fruit quality.
+It can survive drought conditions and high temperatures prevalent in North India during the summer.
+However, Guava is susceptible to severe frost, as it can kill the young plant.
+It requires an annual rainfall of 100 cm during the rainy season (July to September).
+However, rainfall during harvesting period can degrade fruit quality.

 The cultivation of Guava requires heavy clay to very light sandy soils with a pH value of 4.5 to 8.2.
-A good quality Guava is produced in river basins.
+Good quality Guava is produced in river basins.
 It is sensitive to water logging.

 Land Preparation

-You need to prepare the land for plantation during summer season.
+You need to prepare the land for planting during the summer season.
 It can be done by ploughing, harrowing, levelling the land, and eliminating weeds.

 Planting Season

-The plantation of Guava plant is done during rainy season.
+The plantation of Guava is done during the rainy season.
 The suitable time for planting the layers and seedlings of Guava is between June and July.

 Spacing